 Tools for Learning a Split Leap

 Developing Leaps and Jumps for Gymnastics Video by Tammy Biggs: This video by the amazing coach Tammy Biggs has tons of drills for learning how to do great leaps and jumps.
-I’ve seen her put on presentations at conferences and I always leave with actionable tips, and you will do the same with this video.
+We’ve seen her put on presentations at conferences and we always leave with actionable tips, and you will do the same with this video.

 8-Inch Mat: An 8-inch mat can be used to do the split leap drill where you step against a mat propped against the wall.